You will be sent an email in due course asking you to go to our website to make an application.

 If you wish to stay in North Wales before your specified arrival day please contact North Wales Tourism on +44 (0) 1492 531731 or www.nwt.co.uk for details of Wales Tourist Board approved accommodation.

-As long as you have made your £300 pre-payment, we will hold your room for you for 4 days after the start of session.
+we will hold your room for you for 4 days after the start of session.
 If you are arriving later than this you MUST inform the halls office or you will lose your room and your pre-payment.
 Fees are payable from the start of the Residence Agreement in all cases.

 No, please do not send anything in advance of your arrival at the University.
 There are no storage facilities available.